 This bill mandates that insurers directly reimburse ambulance service providers for the full amount billed or at rates negotiated between the insurer and the provider.
-The current language that allows reimbursement to be subject to the terms of the policy has been removed.
-Instead, the bill stipulates that if no negotiated rates exist, insurers must pay the billed amount, with the insurance department reviewing any disputes regarding the reasonableness of the charges.
+The current language that allowed reimbursement to be subject to the terms of the policy has been removed.
+The bill specifies that if no negotiated rates exist, insurers must pay the billed amount, with the insurance department reviewing any disputes regarding the reasonableness of the charges.
 Additionally, the bill clarifies that it does not apply to policies lacking coverage for ambulance services and allows insurers to negotiate contracts with non-participating ambulance providers.

 Statutes affected: Introduced: 415:6-q, 415:18-v